 - Always be nice and respectful.

-What to do in Lake Titicaca
+What top things do and see around Lake Titicaca

 It is said that Lake Titicaca is the birthplace of Incas.
 This is why you will find a lot of ruins there too.
 The most magical part for us was the floating islands on the lake that are made from large pallets of Totora roots.
 These pallets are tied together with ropes and covered in layers of Totora reeds.
 The floating islands belong to the tribe called Uros.